punishell/foam-template/README.md

 - staging
 - production
 # Setup Environment files
-1. Create a `.env` file in the root of the project and copy the content from the sample.env file
+1. Create a `.env.local` file in the root of the project and copy the content from the sample.env file

 ## Git Workflow :octopus: